Joint Task Force for Clinical Trial Competency

 - Leveled Harmonized Core Competency Framework Version 3.1

-- Self-Assessment Survey of Clinical Research Competency
+- Results from Self-Assessment Survey of Clinical Research Competency

 - March 2013: Convened first meeting of stakeholder groups including industry, academia, clinical research organizations, clinical sites, and professional societies; the group was termed the Joint Task Force for Clinical Trial Competency